 Name Approval No. Scope / Purpose Term / Duration Expiration Date Amended and Restated Inuit Owned Lands Commercial Lease KTCL 313D001 Commercial Lease for use of designated lands associated with the Hope Bay Volcanic Belt (HBVB) area.
 Currently, lands have been designated that encompass Doris.
 Expansion to include other areas of the HBVB is administrative in nature.
 Original Commercial Lease was amended and restated in March 2015 as a means to obtain surety of belt-wide land tenure.
-20 years March 2035 Inuit Impact and Benefits Agreement - Included as a Schedule to the Framework Agreement, this Agreement details the benefits to be provided to the KitlA and Inuit beneficiaries from the Hope Bay Project, including compensation, employment and contracting opportunities.
+20 years March 2035 Inuit Impact and Benefits Agreement - Included as a Schedule to the Framework Agreement, this Agreement details the benefits to be provided to the KitlA and Inuit beneficiaries from the Hope Bay Mine, including compensation, employment and contracting opportunities.
 The IIBA originally signed in association with Doris was revised in March 2015 and expanded in scope to encompass belt-wide activities.
 20 years March 2035 DFO authorization NU-02-0117.2 Construction of the jetty in Roberts Bay.
 N/A - DFO authorization NU-1000-0028 Changes to the Doris jetty.
 N/A - DFO authorization NU-02-01117.3 Construction of the Doris TIA north dam.
-Life of Mine None Navigable Waters Permit 8200-02-6565 Installation of the jetty in Roberts Bay N/A N/A Navigable Waters Permit 2018-600028 Approval for Jetty in Roberts Bay N/A N/A Navigable Waters Permit 2018-600006 Approval for Marine Outfall Berm N/A N/A Jetty Lease 77A3-1-7 Foreshore lease from the Crown for construction and operation of the Roberts Bay Jetty.
-30 years June 2047 Marine Outfall Berm 77A/3-3-2 Lease from Crown for construction and operation of Roberts Bay Marine Outfall Berm.
+Life of Mine None Navigable Waters Permit 8200-02-6565 Installation of the jetty in Roberts Bay N/A N/A Navigable Waters Permit 2018-600028 Approval for Jetty in Roberts Bay N/A N/A Navigable Waters Permit 2018-600006 Approval for Marine Outfall Berm N/A N/A Jetty Lease 77A/3-1-10 Foreshore lease from the Crown for construction and operation of the Roberts Bay Jetty.
+30 years June 2047 Marine Outfall Berm 77A/3-3-3 Lease from Crown for construction and operation of Roberts Bay Marine Outfall Berm.
 30 years July 2048 Amendment to Schedule 2 of the Metal and Diamond Mining Effluent Regulations (MDMER) Registration SOR/2008-216 Designation of Tail Lake as a tailings impoundment.
-Life of Mine None Inuit Owned Lands Mineral Production Lease BB60-0002-PL Hope Bay's Production Lease - Doris 10 years July 2025 Inuit Owned Lands Mineral Production Lease (Amended and Restated) BB60-0002-PL DORIS Hope Bay's Mineral Production Lease 10 years July 2025 Inuit Owned Lands Mineral Exploration Agreement HopeBay-001 (Hope Bay) Mineral exploration agreement with NTI 1 year for maximum of 20 years December 2035
+Life of Mine None Inuit Owned Lands Mineral Production Lease BB60-0002-PL Hope Bay's Production Lease - Doris 10 years July 2025 Inuit Owned Lands Mineral Exploration Agreement HopeBay-001 (Hope Bay) Mineral exploration agreement with NTI 1 year for maximum of 20 years December 2035

-Table 1-2: Water Licence Requirements for Care and Maintenance
+Table 1-2: Water License Requirements for Care & Maintenance